 She co-founded the author-career-launching Undiscovered Voices project with Sara Grant, co-founded the reputable Book Bound writing retreat and was a Bookseller Rising Star in 2014.

 Frustrated with the cost and creative limitations of outsourcing good digital ideas, she decided to retrain as a programmer.
-She now works at Consonance, helping to build the publishing software she wished she had when she worked in publishing.
+She now works as a developer for FreeAgent, financial software for sole traders and small businesses.

 Huge thanks to:

 BookPenPals is about connecting people, but we will never share your details with anyone without your agreement.